 When I read this to my other daughter, Bartha, she told me to change it and leave out the apology, because apologies are for grownups.
 She said that instead I should just write that I didn’t mean to make a grownup face.
 But Martha, who is a little older, told me to leave in the apology”.

 Childland is an adventure book that takes place in the twilight between me and not me, dream and reality, childhood and maturity that enables children and their praents to play creatively in it.

-To see the entire Childland map please, press the picture.Download
+To see the entire Childland map please, open the first page of the book.Download